Car Factory: Female Automotive Engineer Wearing Hard Hat, Standing, Using Laptop

 2. Challenge: Cybersecurity practices for connected, autonomous systems

 Cybersecurity will be another challenge, where interconnected autonomous systems need to be fully protected in a changing security landscape.
-“Ensuring the security of interconnected autonomous systems is vital to protect against potential threats,” Gueldes says.
+“Ensuring the security of interconnected autonomous systems is vital to protect against potential threats,” Guelde says.

 Wide acceptance of artificial intelligence (AI) for processes like quality control will take some culture change in some organizations, and standardization of industrial protocols will help advance these solutions faster, says Borczak.
 He also echoes the security concerns.
 “Cybersecurity also remains a massive concern.
 Autonomous systems require hyper-connected infrastructure, which can increase vulnerability to cyber threats,” he adds.